cometaj2/huckle/README.rst

-Huck (hypermedia unified CLI... with a kick)
+Huckle (hypermedia unified CLI... with a kick)
 ============================================

 Huck is a very specific form of generic hypermedia client that plays in the